-Dementia can slowly creep up on any family, no matter how healthy or happy the person may seem.
-When a family finds out that their loved one has dementia, they are faced with an emotional rollercoaster.
-You may never understand what it’s like to be in their position but your support can definitely help the family.
-If your best friend’s mother or father has been diagnosed with dementia, here are some ways in which you can show your support.
+Dementia can affect any family, no matter how healthy or happy they seem.
+When a loved one is diagnosed with dementia, it often feels like a rollercoaster of emotions for the whole family.
+While you may never fully understand the challenges your friend is facing, your support can make a significant difference.
+If your best friend’s mother or father has been diagnosed with dementia, here are several meaningful ways you can offer your support and care during this difficult time.

 Be a shoulder to cry on